Staging your home for sale: standout in a competitive market

 Why is home staging important?

-Home staging is essential because it helps potential buyers envision themselves living in the space.
-A well-staged home allows buyers to see the potential of each room and visualise their own furniture and belongings in the space.
+Home staging is essential because it helps potential buyers envision living in the space.
+A well-staged home allows buyers to see the potential of each room and visualise their furniture and belongings in the space.
 It can also make the home look larger, brighter, and more inviting.
-In fact, according to a survey by the National Association of Realtors, staged homes sell 73 percent faster in the United States than non-staged homes.
+According to a survey by the National Association of Realtors, staged homes sell 73 per cent faster in the United States than non-staged homes.

 Although it’s practically impossible to have reliable statistics on how much faster a house sells with staging, it does help the seller stand out in a competitive market.
 With so many homes on the market, it’s important to make your home stand out from the rest.
 By staging your home, you can make it look more appealing and memorable to potential buyers.

-Declutter and depersonalise: The first step in staging your home is to declutter and depersonalise the space.
-Remove any excess furniture, knick-knacks, and personal items.
-This will make the space look larger and allow potential buyers to envision their own belongings in the space.
+The first step in staging your home is to declutter and depersonalise the space.
+Remove any excess furniture and personal items.
+This will make the space look larger and allow potential buyers to envision their belongings in the space.
 Make sure to also remove any family photos, religious items, or political memorabilia, as these can distract potential buyers.
 Consider renting a storage unit to temporarily store items that you don’t need in your home.

 Clean and organise

-Once you have decluttered and depersonalised, it’s time to clean and organise the space.
-Clean everything thoroughly, including windows, floors, and surfaces.
-Make sure to also organise all wardrobes, drawers, and cabinets.
+Once you have decluttered and depersonalised, clean everything thoroughly, including windows, floors and surfaces.
+Make sure to also organise all wardrobes, drawers and cabinets.
 This will make the space look more spacious and appealing to potential buyers.

 Use neutral colours